-“I heard that Crimson Astrogation was under investigation and that all shipping of their products had been frozen until after the inquiry.”
+“Word has it that Crimson Astrogation was under investigation and that all shipping of their products had been frozen until after the inquiry.”

 The Siamese narrowed his blue eyes.
 “I think you’re mixed up, lady,” he said with a frown.
 “We’re not under any investigation.
 Our operation is strictly legit.”